nauam/Courses/docs/developer/11-ui-plugins.md

 - `pluginBaseUrl(pluginId)`: returns the base URL for loading file resources for a plugin with provider ID "pluginId".
 Append a resources path to retrieve any plugin resource files.
 - `pluginBasei18nUrl(pluginId)`: returns the base URL for loading i18n resources for a plugin with provider ID "pluginId".
 Append a resources path to retrieve i18n resources.

-Note: the `qwcontrolPage` object may have other methods, but any methods not documented here are subject to change.
+Note: the `rundeckPage` object may have other methods, but any methods not documented here are subject to change.

 ### Loading resources